 Divide the understanding of the ideas of the philosopher or teacher accordingly: theoretical and personal.

 1. Theoretical understanding of the idea.

-Under theoretical understanding of the idea, any and all influences upon the idea are not only irrelevant, they are clouds or misleading.
+Under theoretical understanding of the idea, any and all influences upon the idea are not only irrelevant, but they are also clouds or misleading.

-For instance, leave out biographical information of the messenger (author); leave out the historical context of the idea (time period of the author); leave out the development of ideas before and after (author’s education).
+For instance, leave out biographical information of the messenger (author); leave out the historical context of the idea (the time period of the author); leave out the development of ideas before and after (author’s education).

 2. Personal understanding of the idea.

 Under personal understanding of the idea.
 You can include the social times of the messenger(author).
 You can include the schooling of the messenger.
 You can include any influence upon the messenger.
 You can even include the example of the messenger as they follow or do not follow their teachings.